iamdcj/javascripts/core/types/composite/objects/README.md

 }
 ```

-Further properties can be added to objects by using dot notation, or bracket notation on the objects namespace `objLit`;
+Further properties can be added to objects by using dot notation, or bracket notation on an objects namespace.

+#### Dot Notation

 ```
 objLit.proppyWoppy = 19;